 Constructed from 100% polyester, the mesh of the Fox EOS Landing Net is ultra soft and very fish friendly.

 This certainly makes it a contender for the best carp landing net!

 Notice the incredibly deep net that allows you to land large carp with no problems at all here.

 A strong 6ft handle is made from high modulus carbon (used for carp rods) which allows a great amount of give when lifting out of the water or trying to get your catch under control.

 The arms are also made from carbon which slot easily into the spreader block.

 Grip can also be important during the landing phase, so Fox have taken the opportunity to include a Japanese shrink wrap handle, that (even with wet hands) offers supreme grip at all times.

-You can buy the Fox Torque Landing Net at either 46 or 42 inches, which is more than enough for most sized carp!
+You can buy the Fox EOS Landing Net at either 46 or 42 inches, which is more than enough for most sized carp!